 Asides from mealworms, there are other healthy foods you can give your chickens.
 Always ensure that you give your chickens suitable feed and treats in the right proportion as the quality of their food directly affects their health.

 Chickens love apples because they are tasty.
 Besides, apples are enriched with vitamins that enhance your chickens’ performance.
-However, ensure you remove the seeds from the apples before you feed them to the apples.
+However, ensure you remove the seeds from the apples before you feed them to the chickens.
 This is because the seeds contain cyanide which might be dangerous to your chickens.
 Also, to make it easier for your chickens, cut the apples into small pieces.

 Berries are another food you can give your chickens, either strawberries, blueberries, etc. Any chicken breed will jump at the opportunity to eat berries.
-If your chickens free-range a lot, you can plant berries in the spaces they love to roam.
-Besides, it’ll be a form of exercise for them when plucking off the berries from the limbs.
+If your chickens were free-range a lot, you can plant berries in the spaces they love to roam.
+Besides, it’ll be a form of exercise for them when plucking off the berries from their limbs.

 Greens and vegetables

 Greens and vegetables such as lettuce, kale, turnips, onions, carrots, etc., are excellent sources of nutrients for chickens.
 You can buy them regularly from the store or grow them in your house.
 These foods are enriched with vitamins that provide energy and warmth, especially during cold seasons.

 Flaxseed is good for chickens too.
 It enhances their strength and the appearance of their feathers.
 It also improves the quality of their eggs and reduces cholesterol levels in their blood.
 Since flaxseed contains unsaturated fatty acid, it provides your chickens with healthy fats

 You can buy flaxseeds, grind them and mix them with your chickens’ diet or buy flaxseed feed.